14 years of Startups Awards winners: Where are they now?

-With one month until the biggest event in the UK start-up calendar, Startups Awards 2017, we’ve reflected on the success stories of our top titles
+With entries for the Startups Awards 2018 now open for applications, we’ve reflected on the success stories of our top titles

 Running since 2004, the Startups Awards is the longest running new business awards of its kind in UK history.